 To think that this treasure had laid buried and undisturbed for thousands of years is amazing.

-Was this indeed the mask of Agamemnon?
-We will never know for sure.
+Was this indeed the death mask of Agamemnon?
+We will never know for sure, but it seems fitting enough!

 The other section of the National Archaeological Museum of Athens which I loved, was the Bronze collection.
 This, more than anything else, reveals just how talented those early metal workers and artists really were.

-The Jockey of Artemision – Take a look at the features of both horse and rider.
+This is something of a center piece of the Greece National Archaeological Museum.
+Take a look at the features of both horse and rider.
 Aren't they incredible?

 For me though, my absolute favourite part of the National Archaeological Museum of Athens, was the separate room displaying The Antikythera Mechanism.

-Remember when I said just a few sentences back, that ancient civilisations were not more technologically advanced?
+Remember when I said just a few sentences back, that ancient civilizations were not more technologically advanced?

 Useful Information